-The baptism with the Holy Spirit was foretold by John the Baptist1 and promised by Jesus2 when, “not many days” later on the day of Pentecost2, the apostles would preach the gospel to the Jews in Jerusalem, saving 3,000 souls.
-The second time we read of the Holy Spirit baptism is at the conversion of the first Gentiles4.
-It was a miraculous spectacle just like on the day of Pentecost5,6.
-In fact, it was a necessary display to convince Peter, his traveling companions5 and the Christian Jews back in Jerusalem6 of God’s acceptance of Gentiles into the kingdom4,5,6.
+The first occurrence was ten days later on the day of Pentecost4, the apostles would preach the gospel to the Jews in Jerusalem, saving 3,000 souls.
+The second time we read of the Holy Spirit baptism is at the conversion of the first Gentiles5.
+It was a miraculous spectacle just like on the day of Pentecost6,7.
+In fact, it was a necessary display to convince Peter, his traveling companions6, and the Christian Jews back in Jerusalem7 of God’s acceptance of Gentiles into the kingdom5,6,7.

-What it means to be baptized with the Holy Spirit can sometimes get mixed with other aspects of God’s promise of the Holy Spirit.
-For example, Holy Spirit baptism is not the same as water baptism4, nor is it the same as the indwelling of the Holy Spirit.
-As a result, other passages7 are sometimes promoted as speaking about this special Holy Spirit baptism but they are forced interpretations often taken out of context.
+John’s profession1 fits much better with the water baptism of the new covenant5 that Jesus did bring for all mankind.
+A water baptism that would give the promise of the indwelling of the Holy Spirit to the individual.
+As a result, other passages8 are sometimes promoted as speaking about this special Holy Spirit baptism but they are forced interpretations often taken out of context.